danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getTermsOfServiceUpdate.html" name="help.getTermsOfServiceUpdate">Look for updates of telegram's terms of service: help.getTermsOfServiceUpdate</a>

-* <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a legacy group: messages.editChatAdmin</a>
+* <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a basic group: messages.editChatAdmin</a>

 * <a href="messages.markDialogUnread.html" name="messages.markDialogUnread">Manually mark dialog as unread: messages.markDialogUnread</a>